 One of the things that sticks out so much to me is the speech that Lin-Manuel Miranda gave at the Tony Awards in 2015, which happened to occur on the same evening as the early morning attack.
 Lin gave an eloquent speech with the memorable sentiment of “Love is Love is Love is Love is Love”.
 I remember watching this speech as he gave it live on tv, tears streaming down my face.

 On the top of one of the tarps, my friend pointed out where it had been written in large letters: “Love is Love is Love”.

 I had painted a pride flag and carried it 500+ miles to find where I it felt it belonged.
 I placed it on top of a podium that had pictures of the fallen on the base and their names listed on the top.
 It was hard to read but their faces did enough talking.
-My friend came over and pointed out where the door in was and where the bathrooms where that people hid out in.
+My friend came over and pointed out where the entrance was and where the bathrooms people hid out in were.
 I knew I was really there but I didn’t feel like I was really there, just on the other side of that fence.